damonallison/swift-fundamentals/README.md

   * No need for non-mutable and mutable versions of the same classes.

 * Interoprable with Objective-C. Swift was built to interoperate with Objective-C. Apple could not simply update the entire cocoa library, therefore swift bridges with Objective-C nicely.

 * Based on ARC - still subject to retain cycles.
 Apple provides "capture lists" to allow developers to specify capture semantics.

 * Objective-C and the underlying compiler infrastructure has been updated over the years which has "paved the way" for swift.

 * Access Control
+  * Safe by default.
+Swift's general rule on access control is: access control will be the most restrictive it can be.
   * The swift compiler won't allow you to violate it's access control rules.
-  * Swift's general rule on access control is: access control will be the most restrictive it can be.
   * Nothing is `public` unless specifically marked as such.
 Swift defaults all members to internal, requires you to opt into declaring things `public`.
   * The only time a member can become **more** visible is in subclassing.
 A subclass can override a `private` function with an `internal` function, for example, as long as the superclass's function is accessible within the context where it is being overridden.
 The compiler must enforce these rules, so you won't be able to violate these rules.
   * If your type is `private`, all members will be private by default.